ibm-cloud-docs/monitoring/monitor/exporters/ipmi.md

 You can install the IPMI exporer in 1 or more hosts to collect IPMI metrics.
 {: note}

 For each host that you want to collect IPMI metrics, complete the following steps to install the IPMI exporter.
-For eaxample, complete the following steps for a Linux-based host:
+For example, complete the following steps for a Linux-based host:

 1. From a local terminal,[download the Prometheus IPMI exporter](https://github.com/soundcloud/ipmi_exporter){: external}.